Quincy-Fer/Bliss---Restaurant/README.md

 Created my first website using html javascript css and bootstrap!
 It's a website for a restaurant which is fully responsive for mobile and tablets as well.

+### Run the website yourself
+* Clone the repository
-In order to view the website clone the repository and open index.html in your browser
+* Right click the index.html file and select open with.
+Select your favorite browser
+* Alternatively open the project inside your IDE and preview the code inside your IDE.
+Or open http://localhost:3000/

 **Resources used:**